-Nikky Bawa Medi-salon introducing non-surgical body contouring in India | www.lokmattimes.com
+Nikky Bawa Medi-salon Introducing Non-surgical Body Contouring in India | www.lokmattimes.com

-New Delhi [India], April 15 (/PNN): Nikky Bawa Medi-salon's Aesthetica has brought a highly efficient HPC technology from South ...
+New Delhi (India), April 17: Nikky Bawa Medi-salon’s Aesthetica has brought a highly efficient HPC technology from South Korea ...

-New Delhi [India], April 15 (/PNN): Nikky Bawa Medi-salon's Aesthetica has brought a highly efficient HPC technology from South Korea to India, featuring a weight loss laser and a non-invasive body contouring procedure.
+New Delhi (India), April 17: Nikky Bawa Medi-salon’s Aesthetica has brought a highly efficient HPC technology from South Korea to India, featuring a weight loss laser and a non-invasive body contouring procedure.
 The services are available in Bhopal and people are more than happy to welcome its assistance.
-Founder, Dr Sahiba Bawa, a Face, Body Augmentation Expert, Aesthetic Physician, and Trichologist is one of the only two doctors in India to practice the art and science of the process.
-With a focus on non-invasive procedures, Sahiba's Medi-salon offers a range of beauty solutions like body whitening, Body sculpting, non-surgical facelift, fillers, hair regrowth, hair extension, lasers, etc.
+Founder, Dr. Sahiba Bawa, a Face, Body Augmentation Expert, Aesthetic Physician, and Trichologist is one of the only two doctors in India to practice the art and science of the process.
+With a focus on non-invasive procedures, Sahiba’s Medi-salon offers a range of beauty solutions like body whitening, Body sculpting, non-surgical facelift, fillers, hair regrowth, hair extension, lasers, etc.

 Moreover, after working with patients from across the world, her credentials make her a trustable individual to rely on for the procedures.